Frequently Asked Questions

 1. What is the tuition 2024-2025 and how do I handle payments?

-During the 2020-2021 school year, tuition for all 2-day classes is $120.00 per month; 3-day classes is $140.00 per month; 4-day classes is $160.00 per month; and the five day class is $180.00 per month.
+During the school year, tuition for all 2-day classes is $120.00 per month; 3-day classes is $140.00 per month; 4-day classes is $160.00 per month; and the five day class is $180.00 per month.
 The total annual tuition payment is divided into 9 monthly payments for your convenience.
-First Step tuition is pro-rated according to the schedule that you received in the mail.
+First Steps tuition is pro-rated according to the schedule that you received in the mail.
 (Approximately $22 per day available during the month.)
 You may pay online on our website under the payment tab or checks checks can be made payable to the Camp Hill Presbyterian Preschool OR CHPC Preschool.
 Tuition payments are due the first of each month for the following month.
 There will be 9 payments made including the payment made during the summer months.
 Payments received after the 10th of each month will be levied a $10 late fee.
 Any check that is returned due to Insufficient Funds will be assessed a service charge of $20.
 Partial scholarship are available.
 Please discuss this option with the Preschool director.

 2. How should I dress my child for preschool?